Polarized relations on horizontal SL(2)s: Introduction

+We note that, in general, the full nilpotent orbit is needed to define $\phi_{\infty}^{\circ}$ and $\psi^{\circ}$: the cone $\sigma$ by itself gives only $\pi^{\circ}$.
+(The issue is that the associated \emph{boundary component} $\tilde{B}(\sigma)$ may have multiple connected components; see $\S$\ref{S:nc+pr} and also Example \ref{eg:borel7}.)

+\begin{definition} A relation in any one of $\Psi_D$, $\bfD_D$ or $\bfN_D$ is \emph{polarized} if it is the image of a relation on $\Gamma_\s$. \end{definition}

 The key computational tool used to identify polarizable relations is Theorem \ref{T:4}: any polarized relation $\preceq$ may be realized by commuting horizontal $\tSL(2)$'s.
-This result relies, in turn, on the multivariable $\mathrm{SL}(2)$-orbit theorem of Cattani, Kaplan, and Schmid, which we extend to Mumford-Tate domains in $\S$\ref{S:CKSMTD}.
+This result relies, in turn, on the multivariable $\mathrm{SL}(2)$-orbit theorem.
+This theorem is proved by Cattani, Kaplan and Schmid \cite{MR840721} in the case that $D$ is a period domain.
+We extend their result to arbitrary Mumford-Tate domains in \S\ref{S:CKSMTD}.